PacoReinaCampo/MPSoC-DV/validation/uvm/book/user/chapters/chapter4.md

-# Using Verification Components
+# USING VERIFICATION COMPONENTS

-## Creating a Top-Level Environment
+## CREATING A TOP-LEVEL ENVIRONMENT

 A top-level environment encapsulates all the components needed for verification.
 This environment includes agents, scoreboards, monitors, and other verification components.
 It provides a cohesive structure to manage the interactions between these components.